Middlesbrough College is committed to the safeguarding and welfare of all of our students.

 If students have any concerns over their own safety and welfare, or the safety and welfare of another student, they should discuss this with their Personal Tutor, a Safeguarding and Welfare Officer or a member of the Safeguarding Team.

 All staff on campus have had safeguarding training and are alert to the possibility of risks and any safeguarding issues.
 If they recognise a concern, are told about a concern by a third party or if a student makes a disclosure to them, they have the duty and the responsibility to make their concerns known to one of the designated Safeguarding Team.

 Students are also able to use the College's 'SMS texting' facility (Text 'Safe' to 83123), which sends an email to a member of the Safeguarding Team with the student's mobile number to call back.
-The College also has a designated safeguarding email address
+Alternatively, learners can email email@example.com

 The College is part of the Operation Encompass Partnership.
 This initiative has been designated to provide early reporting of any domestic abuse incidents that occur outside of normal College hours and that might have an impact on a student's attendance.